MiRoVaGo/MiRoVaGo/README.md

 ## I may be crazy don't mind me

 - :computer: I'm currently working on [pRecipe][pRecipe]!
-- ????
-On the pursue to be an academic that has learned more and more about less and less until I know everything about nothing
+- :mortar_board: On the pursue to be an academic that has learned more and more about less and less until I know everything about nothing

 ### Connect with me: